Customize a Tour!

 Did you plan a day in Rome?
 I can whisk you through Rome’s high-lights (i.e. one or two of Rome’s archeological areas and the Vatican).
 If instead you’re here longer, we can concentrate on the big-name sites in a more leisurely fashion.
 Or we can explore lesser-known attractions, like Rome’s underground sites (e.g. like San Clemente, the Vicus Caprarius, and others).

 If you are in Rome for about a week and want to invest in your education, I would love to assemble a four or five half-day package for you.
 Consider “From the Republic to the Empire,” which will expose you to lesser-known sites (like the Forum Boarium or the so-called House of John and Paul) and the grand Imperial attractions that stunned ancient travelers, just as they still stun travelers today.
 Other “packages” include four or five half-days regarding the Renaissance, its art and urban planning.
 Michelangelo’s powerful Moses (which is seen above) clearly plays an important part in this itinerary, just as a lengthy look at della Porta’s Turtle Fountain in Piazza Mattei (which is deeply inspired by Michelangelo’s work).
-Its playful nudes can be seen in the photo on the left.
+Its playful nudes can be seen in the photo.

 You’ve gotten the idea: if you can’t find more information about certain sights on my website, please ask me about them!